nurmdrafi/dewalt-manufacturer-server/README.md

 # Website Name: Delware Manufacturer & Supplier
 ### Live: https://dewalt-manufacturer.web.app/
-### Description: This is a electric power tools manufacturer website> User can place order, manage his/her order, checkout with atm card also update his profile and add review.
+### Description: This is an electric power tools manufacturer website.
+User can place order, manage his/her order, checkout with atm card also update his profile and add review.
 Admin has full control of products, orders also on users.
 ### Features and Functionality:
 - Server side deployed at Heroku
 - Client side deployed at Firebase